 From bathrooms to bedrooms and kitchens to corners, the Peace Lily will flourish in just about any nook or cranny but are ideally suited to low-light areas.

-Your Peace Lily is at home indoors, out of direct sun; for the ultimate position, bright, indirect light is right.
+Your Peace Lily is at home indoors, out of the direct sun; for the ultimate position, bright, indirect light is right.
 While your potted Peace Lily will survive in darker areas, it may not bloom as well, or as often.

 Tip: the top of the soil may look dry but it can be wet beneath, so before watering your plant, dip your finger into the soil to feel the level of moisture.
+If it feels soggy, wait for another day or two.

 Temperature & Humidity